 On some projects, use cases are used instead of threads or scenarios.
 In other instances, use cases are precursors to the development of system requirements, which lead to the development of threads or scenarios.
 Identify any system use cases and instantiate them by creating UseCase entities.
 A UseCase entity describes a Component to which the use case is applicable.
 A UseCase entity involves a Component fulfilling the role of an actor in the use case.
-A UseCase entity depending upon whether the use case affects a system behavior, program management behavior, or test behavior.10 A UseCase entity elicits a Requirement.
+A UseCase entity is elaborated by either a Function entity, a ProgramActivity entity or a VerificationActivity entity depending upon whether the use case affects a system behavior, program management behavior, or test behavior.
+A UseCase entity may be extended by a UseCase to add additional specificity to the use case.
+A UseCase entity elicits a Requirement.
 An external use case diagram may be referenced in the repository by creating an ExternalFile entity that augments a UseCase entity.